JAlcocerT/JAlcocerT/content/blog/da-DB-tools.md

 {{< youtube "3JW732GrMdg" >}}

+And just recently, I was showing you how to use AI to have *data driven conversations* with your SQL DBs:

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/langchain-chat-with-database/" title="Chat with a DB" image="/blog_img/GenAI/dbchat/langchain-AI.jpeg" subtitle="MySQL With LangChain and OpenAI LLM" >}}
   {{< card link="https://github.com/JAlcocerT/Data-Chat" title="Data Chat Repository" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code for DB Chat with Langchain" >}}